ProteusMRIgHIFU/BabelBrain/README.md

 `pyinstaller BabelBrain.spec --noconfirm`

 A new application ready to use will be created at `BabelBrain/BabelBrain/dist/`

-# Citation
-If you find BabelBrain useful for your research, please consider adding a citation to:
-Pichardo S. BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications.
-IEEE Trans Ultrason Ferroelectr Freq Control.
-2023 Jul;70(7):587-599.
-doi: [10.1109/TUFFC.2023.3274046](https://doi.org/10.1109/TUFFC.2023.3274046).
-Epub 2023 Jun 29.
-PMID: 37155375.

 # Version log
 - 0.3.5 - July 8thth, 2024